 Overseeing all of these educational matters you will find the Office of the Provost and executive vice president of academic affairs.
 In other words, you could say the provost serves as the chief academic officer of Adelphi University—and is supported by a team of associate provosts and other academic affairs professionals dedicated to ensuring Adelphi students receive a world-class education.

-About the Provost: Meet Dr. Steve Everett
+About the Provost: Meet Dr. Christopher Storm

 Adelphi’s academic programming, courses and other curriculum-related decisions are faculty-driven and overseen by the Faculty Senate Committee on Academic Affairs.
 This committee handles processes such as: